 Re-editions, currently manufactured and marketed by wb form, are made in Germany and Switzerland, and available widely.
 Although these remain true to the form of the stools at Ulm, they are not quite as austere as these first iterations.
 The inexpensive spruce has been replaced with pine, beech, even walnut.

 The unfinished look has been switched up for as many as nine different shades, including black, lemon yellow, orange, and red.
 They also often come fitted with a drawer to make the stools more effective as a side table.

 The Eames Lounge Chair is one of the most influential chairs in furniture design history.

 The exact reason for its fame may be difficult to pin down, but the factors contributing to it are not hard to list.
-It begins with its creators, the celebrated American design duo Ray and Charles Eames, and ends with Herman Miller and Vitra, two of the biggest names in the global furniture industry, who have been producing the chair since the '50s.
+It begins with its creators, the celebrated design duo and husband-wife Ray and Charles Eames, and ends with Herman Miller and Vitra, two of the biggest names in the global furniture industry, who have been producing the chair since the '50s.